colelawrence/decipad/apps/docs/docs/quick-start/get-started-with-decipad.md

 ## 1 - Create your first notebook

 A notebook is a place where narrative and data coexist.
-Use it as a notebook and start to write some text, or type `/` to add calculation blocks, tables or inputs.
+Use it as a textbook or type `/` to add calculation blocks, tables or inputs.

 ## 2 - Explore numbers: Calculations